 Lufthansa has a very simple calculation for their award miles, and most airlines do something similar:

 A practical example:

 IF YOUR TICKET COSTS 250 EUR, YOU’LL GET 1000 MILES.
 IF YOUR TICKET COSTS 500 EUR, YOU’LL GET 2000 MILES.

 Conclusion: in order to get a free holiday flight, it might require as little as going on 7 to 10 missions in the previous year.
 If you fly often, you can take your family to holidays abroad for free.
 See the tips below to find out how to boost your miles balance more quickly.

 PRO TIP 1: If you are not a member of a frequent flyer programme yet, sign up to get your participant number ahead of the next flight.
 Even if you don’t have your plastic card yet, you can just tell the airline clerk your number at check-in or enter it when checking in online.
 I personally don’t carry any of my frequent flier cards.
 I store all the numbers, passwords and PINs in a Google Drive Document along with pictures of the cards.
 My wallet likes me for this!

-PRO TIP 2: the easiest way to keep track of all your frequent flyer miles is by signing up to the Award Wallet website.
+PRO TIP 2: the easiest way to keep track of all your frequent flyer miles (and hotel loyalty points) is by signing up to the Award Wallet website.
 You have to enter once all your airline account details, but after that you see all your frequent flier miles and their expiration dates in one neat dashboard.

 02 | Collecting free nights in hotels